About Static IP Addresses: Get Your Free Static IP Addresses

 Want multiple Static IP Addresses?

-You can have up to 8 IP addresses with our NO-NAT upgrade for just £15 (inc VAT) on our Fibre and ADSL tariffs (multiple static IP's are not available on our Unlimited ADSL2+ tariff).
+You can have up to 8 IP addresses with our NO-NAT upgrade for just £15 (inc VAT) on our Fibre broadband and ADSL broadband tariffs (multiple static IP's are not available on our Unlimited ADSL2+ tariff).
 Call our Sales Team on 0871 210 9977 if you wish to order additional IP addresses.

 NAT, or Network Address Translation, is the means by which a small network of computers can share a single IP address, assigned to you by your ISP.
 If you use a router to connect several devices to the internet you will be using NAT technology.
 Every Freeola broadband customer gets a free static IP address as standard, and this is the way most home networks operate.